 The Chief Executive has overall responsibility for ensuring the Trust has appropriate strategies, policies and procedures in place to ensure the Trust continues to work to best practice and complies with all legislation.

-3.2 Director of Nursing
+3.2 Chief Nurse

-The Director of Nursing is the executive lead for infection control and is the owner of this policy.
+The Chief Nurse is the executive lead for infection control and is the owner of this policy.

 3.3 Infection Prevention and Control Team